Anna* was looking forward to a trip to the US. But this isn’t what she had in mind.

 “Every person can only do [so much].
 I feel like it’s better to do at least something than nothing.”

 Without the ability to help on the ground, Ukrainian tech workers in the US have found different ways to feel useful.
-Shortly after beginning her job as an account manager at Expedia last year, Kate Covalenco joined an internal network of volunteer mental health ambassadors.
+Shortly after beginning her job as an account manager at Expedia in 2021, Kate Covalenco joined an internal network of volunteer mental health ambassadors.
 She serves as a resource for colleagues who are struggling with work or personal life — essentially an internal mental health hotline.
 Covalenco was born in Crimea, a Ukrainian territory occupied by Russia since 2014, and then moved to Transnistria, an unrecognized breakaway territory within Moldova.
 Covalenco arrived in the US about a decade ago.

 When the invasion began, there was a “sense of panic” among the other mental health ambassadors, Covalenco says.
 Her co-workers expected — and wanted to be prepared for — Ukrainian colleagues to reach out to ambassadors for support, but few did.
 Covalenco attributes this to the “stigma in Eastern Europe about mental health,” as well as the “extreme level” of survival mode many Ukrainians were experiencing.
 Enduring conflict is a familiar experience for many in the region, Covalenco says.
 Members of her own family fled Transnistria for Ukraine in the 1990s.